TickingClock1992/RIdeogram/README.md

 # Citation

-None, for now.
+Zhaodong Hao, Dekang Lv, Guangchuang Yu, Ying Ge, Jisen Shi and Jinhui Chen (2018).
+RIdeogram: Drawing SVG graphics to visualize and map genome-wide data in idiograms.
+R package version 0.1.0.

 # Usage and Examples

-This is a simple package wiht only two functions 'ideogram' and 'convertSVG'.<br>
+This is a simple package wiht only two functions `ideogram` and `convertSVG`.

 First, you need to load the package after you installed it.

 ```
 require(RIdeogram)
 ```
 Then, you need to load the data from the RIdeogram package.
 ```
 data(human_karyotype, package="RIdeogram")
 data(gene_density, package="RIdeogram")